-The territorial coverage of programmes is generally appreciated, and any efforts to downsize it have to be treated with caution.
-Several national authorities in the Mediterranean area mentioned that their programmes suffer from the unbalanced coverage in their countries and they wish allowing all territories in their countries to be eligible, with this enabling a wider choice of partners.
-In other cases, it would be preferable to extend the territorial coverage of CBC programmes to other adjacent territories, to enhance more cross-border cooperation.
+The territorial coverage of programmes is generally appreciated, and any efforts to downsize it must be treated with caution.
+Several national authorities in the Mediterranean area mentioned that their programmes suffer from the unbalanced coverage in their countries, and they wish to allow all territories in their countries to be eligible, thus enabling a wider choice of partners.
+In other cases, extending the territorial coverage of CBC programmes to other adjacent territories would be preferable to enhance cross-border cooperation.